kevinliang43/Santorini_Game/Santorini/README.md

  * <b> Player.java </b> : Interface specification for the player component of the Santorini Game.
  * <b> RuleChecker.java </b> : Interface specification for the rule checking component of the Santorini Game.
  * <b> IStrategy.java </b> : Interface specification for the Strategy components of the Santorini Game, describes interaction between Player and Strategy
+ * <b> Referee <b> : Interface specification for the Referee/Administrative component of a Santorini Game

 <h3> Player </h3>

  * <b> Player.java </b> : Class representing a Player in a Santorini Game
+ * <b> DiagonalStrat.java </b> : Class representing a Strategy that places workers along the main diagonal and uses a "stay-alive" heuristic to determine next moves
+ * <b> FurthestStrat.java </b> : Class representing a Strategy that places workers furthest away from a player's opponent's workers and uses a "stay-alive" heuristic to determine next moves

  <h2> Testing </h2>